 The little mini-car has a lot of history and can be considered an icon of British engineering and style.
-We love min’s here at https://alloywheelrefurbishmentleicester.co.uk/.
+We love mini’s here, we repair and have applied powder coating to the wheels of many models of mini’s.
 One company called BMH has continued to supply parts and bodywork shells to keep the tradition of the British mini going.

 The mini not long ago celebrated its 60th birthday, so it’s quite something for the love of the car to be very much alive today as it was 60 years ago.

 We’ve collected numerous cool facts about our prized and cherished motor car which we’ll share with you in this article.

 The British mini was originally and specifically made to fit inside a box measuring 10 x 4 x 4 feet.
 The pockets in the doors of a mini are extremely large given the mini’s small frame.
 This was a design feature purposely installed in order to hold the designers favourite bottle of alcoholic beverage.

 Ever seen the movie the Italian job?
 Mini’s racing around the streets of Rome.
 Except they were not the streets of Rome, they were the streets of Coventry!
 The famous fashion designer Mary Quant named the mini skirt after the car as it was her favourite to drive.

 The mini has enjoyed many famous drivers from the Beatles as well as movie and sports stars.
 The mini’s designer was actually born in Turkey to a Greek father and a mother of German heritage.